 Mandela said.
 “Those among us who do not know Afrikaans must now learn to study this language.
 Those among us who do not know Zulu, Xhosa and Sotho must now learn to study these languages.”

-So, in honour of Nelson Rholihlahla Mandela, that we may continue his legacy, now that he has passed the batton on to all of us, and to honour all the non-English mother tongue speakers in South Africa (and Africa), we present:
+So, in honour of Nelson Rholihlahla Mandela, that we may continue his legacy, now that he has passed the baton on to all of us, and to honour all the non-English mother tongue speakers in South Africa (and Africa), we joyfully present:

 – Celebrating Mandela Day 2014 (and beyond)!

-Worldwide, people need to start seeing each other for who we are and where we are from, we all have long, difficult journeys, hundreds of thousands of mixed ancestors living, struggling, fighting, giving, procreating, so that millions of combinations later, we are here, breathing, alive.
-We need to develop and deepen our empathy and compassion for each other.
-From there we can work together to create the world we want to give to our descendants, and even enjoy for ourselves!
+Imagine a world where we saw each other for more than who we appear to be and where we are from, that we all have long, difficult journeys, countless mixed ancestors living, struggling, fighting, giving, procreating, so that millions of combinations later, we are here, breathing, alive.
+We are our Ancestors’ wildest dreams and we will live through our descendants.
+Give thanks!
+Makhosi!

 When learning isiXhosa as an adult, or any language for that matter….